mfatkhutdinova/machine_learning/README.md

 This repo contains my work in Machine Learning.

 ### Mephi_course
-Laboratory work from MEPHI.
-For study / practice.
+Laboratory work from MEPHI University.
+For study and practice.

 ### S7 hackaton
 Hackaton from S7 Airlines.
 Participated in the direction of Big Data.
-In the solutions themselves, there are no errors, but they have removed points for the overall design.
-We were not given a clear answer, for what mistakes the points were lifted =/
+Current solution doesn't include any mistakes, but they have removed points for the overall design.
 [Link to Hackaton.](https://www.s7.ru/home/offers/hackathon/index.dot)

 ### Open Data Science
 I participated in the project from "Open Data Science" and "Mail.ru Group" (start 6 September, 2017).
-Here my homework is laid out.
+There are all my homeworks.
 [Link to lectures.](https://habrahabr.ru/company/ods/blog/322626/)

 ### REY_course